 SoFi ETFs are distributed by Foreside Fund Services, LLC.

-SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636. (www.nmlsconsumeraccess.org).
-Licensed by the Department of Business Oversight under the California Financing Law License No. 6054612.
+SoFi loans are originated by SoFi Lending Corp. or an affiliate, NMLS # 1121636. (www.nmlsconsumeraccess.org).
+Licensed by the Department of Financial Protection and Innovation under the California Financing Law License No. 6054612.

 “SoFi Invest” is the brand name for brokerage products and services offered through SoFi Securities LLC (SFS), Member FINRA/SIPC.
 SoFi Money® is a product of SFS.
 Advisory services offered through SoFi Wealth LLC (SFW), an SEC Registered Investment Adviser.
 SFS and SFW are affiliated companies under the common control of Social Finance, Inc. (SoFi).
 Neither SoFi nor its subsidiaries are a bank.